 - Total annual Precipitation averages 26 mm (1 inches) which is equivalent to 26 Litres/m² (0.64 Gallons/ft²).

 - On average there are 3451 hours of sunshine per year.
 Visit the sunshine and daylight section to check monthly details including how high in the sky the sun reaches each month.

-- If you were to burrow down through the Earth from Cairo you would come out nearest to the climate station at Tubuai, French Polynesia where you would find a Tropical wet climate.
+- Were you to burrow down through the centre of the Earth from Cairo you would pop up nearest to the climate station at Tubuai, French Polynesia where you would find a Tropical wet climate.